-One of the things I always talk about is the importance of including as much plant based variations into our meals per week.
+One of the things I always talk about is the importance of including as many plant-based variations into our meals per week.
 I try to calculate that I will be including 30 different sources of fibre (Fruit, veg, grains, beans, and seeds) into my weekly menus.
 Fibre is important for several reasons it helps feed the gut bacteria.
 Gut health is actually one of the root causes of PCOS and keeping the gut healthy is key to eventually managing all PCOS symptoms.
-Fibre also slows down the sugar spike in our blood stream after eating so once again it helps with insulin resistance.
+Fibre also slows down the sugar spike in our bloodstream after eating so once again it helps with insulin resistance.

 Step 3: Include Fat

 Fat causes absolutely no spike in blood sugar and it helps keep you full for longer helping reduce cravings and binges and allows you to be full for 4 – 5 hours after a meal which is what we want to reduce insulin resistance.
 Chose healthy sources of fat like avocado, olive oil, nuts, and salmon.